All Episodes

 It raises a question.

-This is a man who at the time he became governor had been a top executive in a business world for multiple decades, and didn't he already know qualified women?
+This is a man who, at the time he became governor, had been a top executive in the business world for multiple decades, and didn't he already know qualified women?

-He could call and you know these all-male workforces are very scary for women.
+And you know, these all-male workforces, they're very scary for women.

 The only scary male workplace is the Obama White House.